Armaan (1953 film)

-Arman is a 1953 Indian Hindi-language romantic drama film directed and produced by Fali Mistry.
+Armaan is a 1953 Indian Hindi-language romantic drama film directed and produced by Fali Mistry.
 The music is composed by S. D. Burman.
-Arman revolves around Radha (Madhubala), a peasant girl who is fostered by her dead father's loyal servant Ramdas (Jagirdar) so that she does not fall in clutches of her treacherous uncle Bahadur Singh (K. N. Singh).
-Dev Anand stars as Radha's love interest Madan.
+Armaan revolves around Radha (Madhubala), a peasant girl who is fostered by her dead father's loyal servant Ramdas (Jagirdar) so that she does not fall in clutches of her treacherous uncle Bahadur Singh (K. N. Singh).
+Dev Anand stars as Radha's love interest, Madan.

-Arman was theatrically released on 19 August 1953 and received mixed reviews from critics.
-Madhubala's and Jagirdar's performances were praised; but the music and Anand's performance were sharply criticised.
-Nevertheless, the film became a box office success.
-Since no print of the film is known to survive today, Arman is considered a lost film.
+Theatrically released on 19 August 1953, Armaan received mixed reviews from critics and failed at the box office.
+However, it was better received abroad, particularly in Singapore, where The Straits Times hailed it as "one of the best Indian pictures to be shown in the East since the war".

 Plot

 Ramdas, a poor noble soul rears up the only daughter of his dead master away from his own home so that she may not fall into the clutches of her treacherous uncle, Bahadur Singh.
 Baby Radha grows up to be a beautiful girl and falls in love with the poet Madan, who happens to visit her village.
 Fate separates them and Radha is taken over by her uncle and taught to outgrow her peasant upbringing to become a swell girl.
 But her love for her foster father, now a dispiriterd rickshaw puller, flames again leading up to a climax.